 THE POWERS OF THE KINGDOM

 Copyright © 2017 Robert B Thompson.
 All Rights Reserved Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 (Matthew 6:33)

 When you first became a Christian, were you exhorted to place seeking God’s Kingdom as the first priority of your life?
 Probably not.
 Do you know what God’s Kingdom is?
 Probably not.

-So we have a lack in our Christian teaching, I believe.
+So I believe we have a lack in our Christian teaching.
 The Lord Jesus and John the Baptist came preaching that the Kingdom of God is at hand, the idea being that it soon is to come to the earth.
 But what is the Kingdom of God?
 Why is it so important that we place seeking it above acquiring our daily necessities?

 It has been 500 years since Martin Luther nailed a list of his objections to the door of the Castle Church in Wittenberg, Germany.
 Luther was objecting to some of the teachings of the Catholic Church of that time.
 Some leading Christian scholars recently are noting that the foremost teaching of the Lord Jesus, that of the soon coming of the Kingdom of God to the earth, is not emphasized in Luther’s objections.

 To this day only half of the Gospel ordinarily is presented by Christian teachers.
-This half is our personal salvation through the blood of the cross of Calvary.
-Our goal for partaking in the forgiveness of our sins, purchased by the Lord Jesus on the cross, is that we might enter the heavenly Paradise when we die.
+This half is our personal salvation through the blood of the cross of Calvary, also teaching that our goal for partaking in the forgiveness of our sins, purchased by the Lord Jesus on the cross, is that we might enter the heavenly Paradise when we die.
 Yet, the New Testament does not tell us that eternal residence in Paradise is the goal of our redemption.
 The New Testament teaches us about entering the Kingdom of God.
 The salvation relating to the Kingdom of God begins today, and continues for how long we do not know.
 The original Gospel of the Kingdom, taught by the John the Baptist, the Lord, and the Lord’s Apostles, has changed from the Gospel of the Kingdom to the Gospel of Heaven.

-However there is welcome news.
-It is that Christian leaders; are becoming aware of this unwelcome change, and the depressing effect it has had on Christian growth, and are considering restoring the original Gospel of the Kingdom.
-The Good News is that the Lord Jesus, using the Head and Body of Christ, shall establish the righteous behavior of God among all the peoples of the earth, with the result that righteous, love, joy, and peace will fill the world.
+However, there is welcome news.
+It is that Christian leaders are becoming aware of this unwelcome change, and the depressing effect it has had on Christian growth, and are considering restoring the original Gospel of the Kingdom.
+The Good News is that the Lord Jesus, using the Head and Body of Christ, shall establish the righteous behavior of God among all the peoples of the earth, with the result that righteousness, love, joy, and peace will fill the world.
 Compared with the international situation of our day, that really is good news, isn’t it?

 There is one major aspect that is part of God’s program for establishing the Kingdom of God on the earth that must be understood.
 It is the creation of a Royal Priesthood drawn from the peoples of the earth.
 Thus there will be two major divisions of earth’s population:

 What I will say further has to do with the preparation of the members of the Priesthood, that is, of the Body of Christ, to bring the promised redemption to earth’s bound multitudes.
 However, the obligations of the saved people of the nations is that they believe in Christ and are baptized in water.
 What else is required of them I do not know.

 Now we will occupy ourselves with the preparation of the members of the Church, of the Royal Priesthood.
 That preparation has begun and is continuing at the present time.
 The text that follows shows how we enter the Kingdom of God, the state of living in the rest of God.